nipreps/nipreps-book/_sources/nipreps/nipreps.md

 These physiological and acquisition artifacts can confound the interpretation of our analysis results.
 Thus, pre-processing is necessary to minimize their influence.

 Pre-processing can also help prepare the data for analysis in other ways.
 Some examples include:

 - image registration between acquisitions (e.g., sessions, runs, modalities, etc.)
-- image registration to normalized spaces
+- image registration to standard spaces
 - identifying spurious sources of signal
-- automated segmentation (eg. brain masking, tissue classification)
+- automated segmentation (e.g., brain masking, tissue classification)

 ## The problem of methodological variability